mccoyst/rss/README.md

 	rss -f file

-The first form retrieves the summary for a single feed, while the second form retrieves the summaries for all feed URLs listed in a line-delimited file.
+The first form retrieves the summary for a single feed, while the second form concurrently retrieves the summaries for all feed URLs listed in a line-delimited file.
 The t flag can be used to filter out old items in each feed:

 	rss -f file -t '2013-03-17 14:03:49 -0400 EDT'